nv-legate/legate.core/BUILD.md

 explicitly, using a `--with-<dep>` flag, e.g. `--with-nccl` and `--with-openblas`.

-For multi-node execution Legate uses [GASNet](https://gasnet.lbl.gov/) which can be requested using the `--network gasnet1` or `--network gasnetex` flag.
-By default GASNet will be automatically downloaded and built, but if you have an existing installation then you can inform the install script using the `--with-gasnet` flag.
+For multi-node execution Legate can use [GASNet](https://gasnet.lbl.gov/) (use `--network gasnet1` or `--network gasnetex`) or [UCX](https://openucx.org) (use `--network ucx`).
+With gasnet1 or gasnetex, GASNet will be automatically downloaded and built, but if you have an existing installation then you can inform the install script using the `--with-gasnet` flag.
 You also need to specify the interconnect network of the target machine using the `--conduit` flag.
+With UCX, the library must be already installed and /`--with-ucx` can be used to point to the installation path if UCX is not installed under common system paths.

 For example this would be an installation for a
 [DGX SuperPOD](https://www.nvidia.com/en-us/data-center/dgx-superpod/):